-This is one of the most frequently asked questions that my clients need answered.
+When to file for Bankruptcy?
+This is one of the most frequently asked questions that my clients need answering.
 The truth is, like most answers to legal questions, it depends...

 If the primary force driving you to file for bankruptcy is harassing phone calls, letters, and e-mails from your creditors, then chances are the sooner you can file the better.
-Filing for bankruptcy invokes the automatic stay which instantly prohibits any creditor from contacting you during the pendency of the bankruptcy case.
-If all goes well, at the end of your case you will receive a discharge of those debts and the temporary benefits of the automatic stay will become permanent.
+Filing for bankruptcy invokes the automatic stay.
+It instantly prohibits any creditor from contacting you during the pendency of the bankruptcy case.
+If all goes well, at the end of your case you will receive a discharge of those debts.
+And, the temporary benefits of the automatic stay will become permanent. | Emil Fleysher, P.A.

-If the primary force driving you to file for bankruptcy is that a creditor is garnishing your pay check or bank account, then you will probably benefit from filing your bankruptcy case as soon as possible.
+If the primary force driving you to file for bankruptcy is that a creditor is garnishing your paycheck or bank account, then you will probably benefit from filing your bankruptcy case as soon as possible.
 While filing for bankruptcy will not enable you to recover the money that was already garnished, it will prevent the creditor from taking any more money out of your paycheck or bank account.
 In this scenario, every day that you delay filing your bankruptcy petition will potentially cost you more money.

-You may decide that you want to keep the house with a loan modification, sell the house and obtain a waiver of deficiency in a short sale, or you may need to maximize the time you can stay in the property in order to save money for relocation.
-It is important to mention that the money you save may be subject to the bankruptcy estate in a Chapter 7 bankruptcy if it can not be protected by Florida exemptions.
+You may decide that you want to keep the house with a loan modification.
+Then, sell the house and obtain a waiver of deficiency in a short sale.
+Or, you may need to maximize the time you can stay in the property in order to save money for relocation.
+It is important to mention that the money you save may be subject to the bankruptcy estate in a Chapter 7 bankruptcy.
+That is if Florida exemptions cannot protect it.
 Please consult with an attorney prior to making any legal decisions under these circumstances.

-If you have other questions about filing for Chapter 7 or Chapter 13 Bankruptcy in South Florida, please feel free to contact me for a free consultation or complete the following contact form...
+If you have other questions about filing for Chapter 7 or Chapter 13 Bankruptcy in South Florida, please feel free to contact me for a free consultation.
+Or, complete the following contact form...